Fast yet accurate routine rational design of novel enzymes

 - Computational geometry

-These methods are utilized for controlling the complexity of enzyme catalysis in a new computational protocol that will capture the chemical steps and conformational changes that take place along the catalytic itinerary.
+These techniques are used for controlling the complexity of enzyme catalysis in a new computational protocol that will capture the chemical steps and conformational changes that take place along the catalytic itinerary.

 Design Predictions